Occupational Science Mobilization Initiative

 The successful candidate for this position will demonstrate the following qualities:

-- A commitment to supporting an inclusive, accessible, and diverse community of practice around occupational science within the Division
+- A commitment to supporting communities of practice around occupational science that create belonging for varied groups across the Chan Division

 - The ability to multi-task, take initiative, and work independently